Alice Oseman: Career

-Debut novel and Heartstopper webcomic
+Debut with Solitaire and Radio Silence

-Oseman wrote her debut novel Solitaire when she was just 17 and secured a publishing deal for it by the time she was 19.
+Oseman wrote her debut novel Solitaire when she was 17 and secured a publishing deal for it by the time she was 19.
 It was published by HarperCollins in 2014 after a bidding war.
 The book follows the story of Tori Spring, a pessimistic teenager, as she meets Michael Holden, her polar opposite and an unbelievable optimist.
 They attempt to discover the truth behind the anonymous group 'Solitaire' who commit a series of pranks at their school.
 Other characters include Tori's brother Charlie, who has a severe eating disorder, and his boyfriend Nick.
-The novel explores themes such as friendship, depression, eating disorders, and LGBT+ relationships.
+The novel explores themes such as friendship, depression, eating disorders, and LGBTQ+ relationships.

 Solitaire was praised for its compelling characters and Oseman's young age at the time of publishing, landing her a BBC Breakfast interview on 22 July 2014.
-Oseman later published two ebook novellas based on characters from Solitaire – a sequel titled Nick and Charlie (July 2015) and a prequel titled This Winter (November 2015).
+Oseman later published two ebook novellas based on characters from Solitaire: a sequel titled Nick and Charlie (July 2015) and a prequel titled This Winter (November 2015).

-Upon "falling in love" with the characters of Nick and Charlie, Oseman decided their story needed further exploration and began the Heartstopper online webcomic series.
-The episodic comic first appeared online on Tumblr and Tapas in September 2016 and follows Tori's younger brother Charlie through high school as he meets and then begins dating Nick Nelson.

-While the comic features some of the same characters and takes place in the same universe and timeline as Solitaire, its tone is notably different.
-Where Solitaire is a grimly realistic depiction of mental illness and struggle, Heartstopper provides a more uplifting view of the world and focuses much more on romance.

-Coming-of-age novels and critical success

 In 2016, Oseman published her second novel, Radio Silence.
 The novel follows Frances Janvier, a high-achiever whose life revolves around her admission to the University of Cambridge, who meets the shy creator behind her favourite podcast, Aled Last.
 Themes such as academic pressures and LGBT+ relationships and identities are central to the novel.
 Oseman noted that Frances' experience in Radio Silence was similar to her own school pressure and later disillusionment with academia following her education at Durham University.

 The novel was praised for its compelling central character and realistic writing style and relatability, as well as for representing characters of various ethnicities, genders, and sexualities.
 Oseman has frequently commented about the importance of writing diversely and expressed regret over the lack of diversity in Solitaire.
 Radio Silence was named one of the Bank Street Children's Book Committee's Best Books of the Year in 2017 and won the 2017 Silver Inky Award for young adult literature.